ibm-cloud-docs/watson-assistant/algorithm-version.md

 Each new release includes full support for the version listed as **Latest** in the most recent prior release.
 This version is then labeled as **Previous** after you upgrade.
 In addition, each new release will support running models that were trained on the version prior to that so that upgrading won't impact your runtime.
 For example, if you upgrade from {{site.data.keyword.icp4dfull_notm}} 4.6 to 4.7, and were using **Latest (01-Jun-2022)** that version becomes listed as **Previous (01 June 2022)** and remains your selected version.

-### Automatic retraining
+### Automatic retraining after upgrading
-{: #algorithm-version-auto-retrain}
+{: #algorithm-version-cp4d-auto-retrain}

-After your upgrade is complete, {{site.data.keyword.conversationshort}} performs automatic retraining for any assistant models that were trained using a version that is no longer supported.
-In this case, Watson Assistant will automatically retrain your assistant to the **Latest** version.
+After your {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} upgrade is complete, {{site.data.keyword.conversationshort}} performs automatic retraining for any assistant models that were trained using a version that is no longer supported.
+In this case, {{site.data.keyword.conversationshort}} automatically retrains your assistant to the **Latest** version.
 This automatic retraining is required to assure your ability to run your trained models in your next upgrade.

 ### Best practices
-{: #algorithm-version-best-practices}
+{: #algorithm-version-cp4d-best-practices}

-It's recommended to use the **Latest** version in your production deployment.
+It's recommended to use the **Latest** version in your production deployment of {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}}.
 This is the default for newly-created assistants.
 During an upgrade, your settings don't automatically switch existing assistants to use the latest version.
 If prior to your upgrade you had selected **Latest**, your settings continue to use that version, now labeled as **Previous**.
 After you upgrade, it's recommended you choose **Latest** and run basic regression tests.

 IBM performs robust testing on a variety of data sets to minimize impacts on existing assistants.
 But given the nature of machine learning models and the nuance and subtlety of natural languages processing, you may find some discrepancies from version to version.
 If you find a major issue through your tests, you have the ability to switch your settings and use **Previous** to return to the prior behavior.
 In this event, we recommend you contact IBM and provide details of your test so that that IBM can support you in the steps to resolve the problem.